signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="PlayingAudioWireshark"></a>
 ### Playing Audio in Wireshark

-As a quick reference, the basic procedure for playing G711 encoded audio from Wireshark is given here:
+As a quick reference, the basic procedure for playing audio from G711 encoded caps from within Wireshark is given here:

 1. First, Wireshark must "see" the stream in RTP format: